Key points to remember about pneumonia

 - viral pneumonia is more common in children

-- antibiotics are prescribed for bacterial pneumonia - they do not help viral pneumonia
+- antibiotics are prescribed for bacterial pneumonia but they do not help viral pneumonia

 - most children make a complete recovery from pneumonia